kaulex99/Konf_M20_Kauer_Khalil_Schedler/README.md

 # JavaDoc

 JavaDoc is part of Java to enable developers a way of documentation.
-There is a predefined structe how e.g. a class documentation should look like.
+There is a predefined struct how e.g. a class documentation should look like.

 ``` java